psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 ### Characteristics

-more interested in people than things, prefers peripheral route to persuation, principled, high ideological commitment,humanist, deep concern for other people, maintains an internal belief system, has "icks", interested in people-oriented professions, inclined to consider a subject dry if not pragmatic or related to people, inclined to think people ought to behave certain ways, judgemental
+more interested in people than things, natural to select an option without rational justification, prefers peripheral route to persuation, principled, high ideological commitment,humanist, deep concern for other people, maintains an internal belief system, has "icks", interested in people-oriented professions, inclined to consider a subject dry if not pragmatic or related to people, inclined to think people ought to behave certain ways, judgemental

 ## Assessment